Analytic 3D vector non-uniform Fourier crystal optics in arbitrary $\bar{\bar{\varepsilon}}$ dielectric: Discussion

-Using this model, we have comprehensively explored and revealed a new facet of the crystal optics from two perspectives: the AE of eigensystems in 2D reciprocal space under the dual competition among the four material properties: linear/circular birefringence/dichroism (via the material-matrix tetrahedron), together with the corresponding evolution of the light field in 3D real space (in collaboration with crystal-2f system), depicting two magnificent panoramic maps in both real and reciprocal space.
+Using this LFCO model, we have comprehensively explored and revealed a new facet of the LCO from two perspectives: the AE of eigensystems in 2D reciprocal space under the dual competition among the four material properties: linear/circular birefringence/dichroism (via the M-M TC), together with the corresponding evolution of the light field in 3D real space (in collaboration with OTFs exemplified by the crystal-2f setup), depicting two magnificent panoramic maps in both real and reciprocal space.

-Along the way, we observe that circular dichroism(CD), which also conforms to the haunting theorem, can result in heart-formed L shorelines and infinite singularities arranged in disk-, ring-, and crescent-like shapes in 2D $\bar{k}_\uprho$ domain; while in 3D $\bar{r}$ space, double conical refraction and optical knots are discovered.
+Along the way, we observe that circular dichroism(CD), which also conforms to the haunting theorem pertaining to C points, can result in heart-formed L shorelines and infinite singularities arranged in disk-, ring-, and crescent-like shapes in 2D $\bar{k}_\uprho$ domain, implementing a bijective extension of the classical CO theory concerning singular axes, C points, and L lines; while in 3D $\bar{r}$ space, the genesis of Raman spikes during CR, double conical refraction(DCR) and optical knots(OKs) are discovered.

-By integrating the transfer function of our custom-developed optical instruments, we have also successfully reproduced and further explored numerous iconic experimental results.
-This forward model is also inversely applied for inverse focal design in high N.A. laser writing.
-Lastly, we offer some initial demonstrations of the potential future applications of this powerful LCO model in NCO, including chiral second harmonic conical refraction.
+By integrating the custom-developed FO transfer functions of optical instruments, our trilogy (this LFCO model $+$ subsequent NFCO models) has also successfully reproduced and further explored numerous complicated experimental results in both LCO and NCO, unveiling the unified mathematical and physical essence underlying these diverse phenomena.
+This forward LFCO model is also inversely applied for inverse focal design in high N.A. laser writing.
+Lastly, we offer some initial demonstrations of the potential future applications of this powerful LCO model in (quantum) NCO, including spontaneous parametric down-conversion(SPDC) in 3D nonlinear photonic crystals(NPCs).

-Such a novel paradigm (the M-M TC and crystal-2f system) and the newly discovered phenomena will inject theoretical and experimental vitality into crystal optics, breathing new life into its future.
-It also lays a solid foundation for all upper-level architectures based on light-matter interactions and will inspire a fresh wave of rethinking in all wave theories, including quantum optics/mechanics.
+Such a novel paradigm (the M-M TC and FO OTFs with crystal-2f configuration) and the newly predicted $\bar{k}_\uprho$- and $\bar{r}$-space phenomena will inject theoretical, experimental and computational vitality into LCO \& NCO, as well as CO, FO, LO, NO, and QO, breathing new life into their future developments.
+It also lays a solid foundation for all upper-level architectures based on light-matter interactions.